John England Info Leaflet:

 - If you want over 150m always get in touch and ask for a special quote.
 If you have a large quantity of fabric you need to be woven and it is in a quiet period, the saving could be substantial.

 - Linen is natural antibacterial, Linen is naturally wicking and anti-moth.

-- All John England and Fergusion linen fabrics are Irish linen guild and European master of Linen Certified.
+- All John England and Ferguson linen fabrics are Irish linen Guild and European Masters of Linen Certified.
 On request we will send out F.O.C. one woven label per metre of fabric purchased from John England.
-We also manufacture labels under our Franklins International brand name- contact email@example.com or phone UK 028 40622230.
+We also manufacture labels under our Franklin’s International brand name- contact email@example.com or phone UK 028 40622230.